Dyslexia and screening tests

 - email your screening test results to you

 If the results of your screening indicate dyslexia, you will be referred externally for a full diagnostic assessment.
-Students can apply to the Financial Assistance Fund (FAF) (access restricted to current students) for up to £350 to help towards the cost of their diagnostic test prior to applying for Disabled Students’ Allowance.
+Students can apply for a Diagnostic Assessment Award (access restricted to current students) for up to £350 to help towards the cost of their diagnostic test prior to applying for Disabled Students’ Allowance.